prathmwar/coursera/CONTRIBUTING.md

-The rules should be followed to contribute
+The rules should be followed to contribute.